 Note: As of the publication of this catalog, the Bachelor of Applied Science-Data Analytics is not yet available to students.
-Course requirements to complete the degree are still under development, and pre-enrollment and general education requirements listed here are the recommended courses to prepare for the degree as of August 2019.
+Course requirements to complete the degree are still under development, and pre-enrollment and general education requirements listed here are the recommended courses to prepare for the degree.